nwhitehead/luacommander/README.md

 values that are visited by the iterator.
 The function `values` converts an iterator into the array of values that are visited by the iterator.

-When using `string.match`, be careful because on a successful match it returns multiple values that represent the way the string matched the pattern.
+When using `re.match`, be careful because on a successful match it returns multiple values that represent the way the string matched the pattern.
 If the pattern includes the choice operator `|`, the multiple return values may start with `false` for a choice not matched.
-If you want to detect whether a match occurred at all the function `string.find` should be used because it will always return a truthy value on successful match.
+If you want to detect whether a match occurred at all the function `re.find` should be used because it will always return a truthy value on successful match.

+When using the `-i` option the expression will read a copy of the file contents and write back over the original file.
+Backups are kept of all files before modification.
+If the backup `.bak` filename is taken then numbers are used to prevent data loss.
+Multiple files can be processed with `-i` at one time; the expression reads/writes each file in turn.
+If the `-z` option is also given, the final expression reads from standard input and writes to standard output.

 ## Build Requirements